 (3) amplify marginalized and diverse students by posing their social problems in relation to the world.

 I embrace WGS and Sociology as disciplines that engage diverse voices, experiences, and knowledges.
-In turn, I have been committed to ongoing training in special pedagogical training in sociology and critical feminism, attended pedagogy conferences and workshops, and assist editing the pedagogy section of Sociology of Race and Ethnicity to engage with emerging ideas on how to create a collaborative and inclusive classroom.
+From my experiences as a Montessori teacher, I believe my role as an educator is to “follow the student” and to create an environment of cooperative and collaborative learning and exploration.
+In turn, I have been committed to ongoing training in special pedagogical training in sociology and critical feminism, attend pedagogy conferences and workshops, and assist editing the pedagogy section of Sociology of Race and Ethnicity to engage with emerging ideas on how to create a collaborative and inclusive classroom.

 See below for example syllabi as well as the website for my Intro WGS course.